They say…

 I was glad to meet Julio face to face at the event and gladder still to taste his excellent beers, which really were worth waiting for.
 Amber was his first brew, served on cask but also available in the bottle, and a very promising start.
 It’s in this list of Top Tastings partly on its own merits, but also as a representative of all the new brewers that emerged in perhaps the most exhilirating year in living memory for the London’s beer scene.

 My sample was a soft hazy amber with a fine white head and a very finely pointed hoppy aroma of grapefruit and exotic spice.
-A smooth, full and tasty palate turned rapidly with grapefruit over underlying malt and a slightly petrolly note, first cakey and then slightly raspy on the tongue.
+A smooth, full and tasty palate turned rapidly bitter with grapefruit over underlying malt and a slightly petrolly note, first cakey and then slightly raspy on the tongue.
 The finish was bitterish and chewy but nicey rounded with a tasty smack of fruit and a little astringency.
-Long may the brewers of my home city keep producing such great beers.
+Long may the brewers of my home keep producing such great beers.

 Leave a Reply